 Longer term, when your mortgage deal next expires, don’t automatically assume that you should stick to the original term.
 When getting quotes for a new deal, find out what it would cost to shave a couple of years off the mortgage.

 A super resource to help pay off your mortgage as quickly as possible is Sprive.
 This is a new app that helps you to become “mortgage free, faster, cheaper and smarter“.
 It uses open banking and algorithms to link to your bank accounts and automatically suggest affordable overpayments to your mortgage each month.
 This could potentially take years off your mortgage.

 Avoid lifestyle creep and try to maintain debt repayments at a level that feels slightly uncomfortable.
 It’s an approach that will help bring your financial independence date closer.

 These steps will help to eliminate your debt and enjoy a more empowered life.
 It’s a system that works for most people but of course, sometimes it can be much more difficult.

 If you feel that your debts are overwhelming and beyond hope, help is always available.
 There are many alternative debt management solutions, some of which are regulated and beyond the scope of financial coaching.
 A good place to start is the Step Change Debt Charity.

 Even if you do feel in control of your debt, don’t take it for granted.
 It’s easy to ‘sleepwalk’ into expensive interest rates when deals expire and very few people challenge themselves to reduce their mortgage term.
 When you next receive a windfall or an increase in your income, could you use it to eliminate your debt more quickly?

 For weekly updates about money and life planning, subscribe to my newsletter below.
-And it would be great to talk – why not book an initial chat for half an hour?
+And it can be great to talk – why not book a free initial chat for half an hour?